meetcleo/tap-apple-search-ads/README.md

 > [!NOTE]
 > This tap was forked from [Mighty Digital's original version](https://github.com/mighty-digital/tap-apple-search-ads), to add support for the [ASA Impression Share Report](https://developer.apple.com/documentation/apple_search_ads/impression_share_reports).

+> [!WARNING]
+> This tap is still in active development, and so has not been thoroughly tested.
+Use with caution.

 ## Features